vdubecky/csv-sorter/README.md

 | --charset         |                      | String    | UTF-8     | false     | Charset used by input (and output) files |

 ### Input Format
-The application will be able to work with any ``input`` CSV file compliant with the following conditions:
+The application can work with any ``input`` CSV file compliant with the following conditions:

 - First line in the file is a header (columns are named)
 - File has a column with space-separated labels.